Numerical simulations of a RF-RF hybrid plasma torch with argon at atmospheric pressure: Modeling the hybrid torch

 \subsection{Implementation and simplifications}

 This study sets the basis for a future, more developed model of a RF-RF ICP torch.
-As such, we use the following assumptions: \begin{itemize} \item The filling gas is pure argon, at a pressure $p = 1~atm$. \item The plasma is assumed to be in local thermodynamic equilibrium, and is described by macroscopic quantities like thermal and electrical conductivities (no kinetic reactions implemented). \item The plasma is electrically neutral. \item We use 2D-axisymmetric simulations, which drastically reduce the computational cost compared with 3D simulations. \item Radiation is not considered.
+As such, we use the following assumptions: \begin{itemize} \item The filling gas is pure argon, at a pressure $p = 1~atm$. \item The plasma is assumed to be in local thermodynamic equilibrium, and is described by macroscopic quantities like thermal and electrical conductivities (no kinetic reactions implemented). \item The plasma is electrically neutral. \item We use 2D axisymmetric simulations, which drastically reduce the computational cost compared with 3D simulations. \item Radiation is not considered.
 Only conduction and convection are taken into account for the heat transfers, which may result in a rather large overestimation of the heat convected at the outlet.
 Some typical ratios of conduction, convection and radiation can be found p.
-27 and p.34+ in \cite{thorpe1969} for instance.
-Another consequence is the shape of the temperature profiles, which typically exhibit a maximum at $r > 0~mm$ when radiation is included (cf. figure~7 in \cite{mensing1969}).
-This issue will be addressed in a future study. \item The burner wall is modeled as a boundary condition, for the sake of computational simplicity.
+27 in \cite{thorpe1969} for instance.
+Another consequence is the shape of the temperature profiles, which typically exhibit a maximum at $r > 0~mm$ when radiation is included (cf. figure~7 in \cite{mensing1969}). \item The burner wall is modeled as a boundary condition, for the sake of computational simplicity.
 It is set to room temperature: $293.15~K$, depicting an ideal cooling system. \end{itemize}